patharanordev/rtclock/k8s/README.md

 ## Requirement

  - High performance instance for cluster node and worker nodes
- - Any container/Docker image that you use, you **MUST** upload to internal Harbor registry first via `harbor.bdms.co.th/hms_gateway`.
+ - Any container/Docker image that you use, you **MUST** upload to internal registry first via `your.registry.ip`.
  - Private usage ( you cannot access to public network )
  - Command : `kubectl`, `docker`